severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 1/Act 3, Scene 3.md

 **FAL.**
 ==22==How?
 The Prince is a Jack, a sneak-up. ’Sblood, and he were here, I would cudgel him like a dog if he would say so.
 *(Enter the Prince marching, with Peto, and Falstaff meets him playing upon his truncheon like a fife.)*
 ==23==How now, lad?
-Is the wind in that door, i’ faith?
+Is the wind in that door, i’faith?
 Must we all march?

 **BARD.**
 ==24==Yea, two and two, Newgate fashion.